 - Refusing to Give Name or Giving False Information - Criminal Charge of Obstructing Official Business

 Any vehicle ticketed for a Clark State violation that displays a permit will have the fine charged to the permit holder.
 If the fines assessed are not paid within ten days, a hold will be placed on the permit holder’s account, which will prevent the permit holder (if a student) from registering for the following academic term.
 For Clark State citations issued to faculty and staff that are not paid within ten days, a payroll deduction will be assessed on the first pay of the next calendar quarter.
-Fines can be paid in the Cashier’s Office on the second floor of Rhodes Hall.
+Fines can be paid in the Cashier’s Office.

 Fines assessed for local/state law violations are payable to the City of Springfield and may require a court appearance.
 Failure to pay local/state law violations will result in a warrant issued by the Springfield Police Department.

 Only Clark State violations can be appealed.
 Those wishing to appeal local/state law violations must appear before the Springfield Municipal Court Magistrate or Judge.